Actoprotector

 Actoprotectors or synthetic adaptogens are compounds that enhance an organism's resilience to physical stress without increasing heat output.
 Actoprotectors are distinct from other performance-enhancing substances in that they increase physical and psychological resilience via non-exhaustive action.
-The term "actoprotector" is used to describe synthetic and isolated compounds possessing apoptogenic properties.
+The term "actoprotector" is used to describe synthetic and isolated compounds possessing adaptogenic properties.
 By contrast, the term "adaptogen" is most often use to describe a natural herb as a whole, which can contain hundreds if not thousands of biologically active components.

 Distinction from psychostimulants

-The term actoprotector was coined to distinguish between the pharmacologically distinct mechanism of action of psychostimulant drugs (especially phenethylamines) and actoprotectors.
+The term actoprotector was coined to distinguish between the pharmacologically distinct mechanism of action of psychostimulant drugs (especially substituted phenethylamines) and actoprotectors.
 Drugs of both classes can improve resilience to stress, but actoprotectors are presumed to do so via non-exhaustive action.

 For example, at least part of the action of bromantane on improving physical resiliency is mediated by upregulation of tyrosine hydroxylase, thereby indirectly increasing dopaminergic signaling in the brain.
-By contrast, the action of amphetamine (a phenethylamine psychostimulant) on improving physical resiliency is primarily mediated by induction of dopamine and norepinephrine release from the neuronal vesicles.
+The action of amphetamine (a phenethylamine psychostimulant) on improving physical resiliency is primarily mediated by induction of dopamine and norepinephrine release from the neuronal vesicles.
+Clinically, it appears that the anti-asthenic effects of amphetamine quickly disappear within 24 hours of a prior dose, whereas the anti-asthenic effects of bromantane have been found to persist for at least one month after treatment cessation.

 Criteria

-In a similar fashion to the term nootropic, the term actoprotector maintains various criteria.
+In a similar fashion to the term nootropic, the term actoprotector maintains various criteria: